avli/serverauditor-sshconfig/README.rst

 Prerequisites
 -------------

-Our package requires `cryptolibrary <https://pypi.python.org/pypi/pycrypto>`_, so please install Python Development Libraries for it, for example:
+Our package requires `cryptolibrary <https://pypi.python.org/pypi/pycrypto>`_, so please install Python Development Libraries for it.
+If you're on Ubuntu/Debian:

 .. code-block:: bash

     $ sudo apt-get install python-dev

-or
+or if you use Fedora/RedHat

 .. code-block:: bash